GiacomoTurati/GiacomoTurati/README.md

 # Hello, I'm Giacomo Turati! 👋

-I'm a passionate student of Python, Flutter, and the Game Making industry. 🚀 Currently, I'm navigating my Python course at school and delving into the depths of Flutter in my free time.
+I'm a student of Python, Unity (AR), and the Game Making industry. 🚀 Currently, I'm navigating my Python course at school and delving into the depths of Flutter in my free time.

 ## 🌱 Currently Learning
 - Python (at school 🏫)
-- Flutter (self-taught 💻)
+- Unity AR (self-taught 💻)
 - Game Making (in my free time 🎮)

 ## 👨‍💻 Future Goals